mickesv/PA2530-Spring2016/src/morea/DeployCloud/module.md

  - Checkpoint
  - 10 hours
 ---
-Introduces how to seamlessly transfer your local machine setup to a cloud provider (DigitalOcean)
+Introduces how to seamlessly transfer your local machine setup to a cloud provider.